• DIPANWITA ROY GHATAK, August 20, 2011

-Union Home Minister, P.Chidambaram on the 15 June 2011, revealed that the Maoist/Naxalite violence has dropped by over 40 percent and he credited this change to the success of the “two-pronged strategy”, a combination of development programme and police actions are being adopted by the Maoist affected provinces.
+Union Home Minister, P.Chidambaram on 15 June 2011, revealed that the Maoist/Naxalite violence had dropped by over 40 per cent, and he credited this change to the success of the “two-pronged strategy”, a combination of the development programme and police actions being adopted by the Maoist affected provinces.
 He stressed that 80 policemen have been killed so far this year by Maoists as compared to 177 during this time last year.
-Civilian casualties too have come down to 190 from 296 in previous year.
+Civilian casualties, too, have come down to 190 from 296 in the previous year.

 India, today, stands at a threshold in leveraging its economic and military growth in consonant with its national security goals.
-This situation has not only earned a national identity but also an international status where both economy and military strength are major determinants.
-It’s an irony that India’s growing international status has coincided with two major international developments: One is the disintegration of the erstwhile Soviet Union and the second one is the end of the Cold War.
+This situation has earned both a national identity and an international status, where economic and military strength are major determinants.
+Ironically, India’s growing global status coincided with two major international developments: One is the disintegration of the erstwhile Soviet Union, and the second one is the end of the Cold War.

 • VIJAY SAKHUJA, April 25, 2011